beachparty/beachparty.github.io/_posts/2016-11-14-donald-trump-has-won-how-should-i-feel.md

 <https://www.change.org/p/donald-trump-pardon-julian-assange>

 I was happy to see America collectively raise a one finger salute to the establishment as they turned their back on Hillary so I too, salute you, Donald J Trump, with my finger held high.
 Don't get swayed by corruption or start dropping bombs on hospitals like Obama.
 You don't need a fucking wall.
-Just try to do things for the right reasons, and avoid selling out like the Clintons.
-I wish you good luck Mr President-Elect, I think you will make a more honourable leader than crooked Hillary, but whatever you do, please try not to blow up the world.
+Muslims are good people.
+Stay away from exxcessive pussy grabbing and just try to do things for the right reasons.
+Avoid selling out like the Clintons if you can.
+Seriously, I wish you luck Mr President-Elect, I think you will make a more honourable leader than Hillary ever could, but whatever you do, please try not to blow up the world.

 I hope this election result makes it clear how abominable it is when journalists and MP's state Jeremy Corbyn is unelectable.